 - An assessment committee has found that the toddler has an intellectual disability.

 - They have been recognized by the service for caring for the population with Autism and P.D.D..

 - A recognized child development center has determined that the toddler has a significant developmental delay (on average a general functioning level of DQ55 and below.
-See also Disabled Child Benefit for Toddlers and Children with Low Levels of Functioning).
+See also Disabled Child Benefit for Infants and Toddlers with Low Levels of Functioning).

 - An authorized entity has determined that the toddler has visual impairment in both eyes which requires placement in rehabilitative daycare.